ddhar1/pep-takehome/info.md

 DynamoDB should be able to handle many requests at scale (assuming both the Site_id and a range for the sort key is provided in all queries)

-# if I had more time
+# Other things I'd do with more time:
 * Add proper API documentation
+* a different visualization, that ingests more hours of data.
+Might be more useful to visualize the rate of anomolies per site.
-* I have another branch where I started to add a github action that would lint the code using pylint - so I would finish that.
+* I have another branch where I started to add a github action that would lint the code using pylint - so I would finish that. - https://github.com/ddhar1/pep-takehome/blob/5b4854c260b5e9d7f92f19f389036d70adf60843/.github/workflows/pylint.yml